CosmosContracts/council/procedures/withdraw_from_canceled_vestings.md

 </details>

 <details><summary>Owner withdrawable, vested, claimed amounts</summary>
-You can get those by query the contract info:
+You can get these with a single wasm smart query, on the contract's `info` method:
 - Query: `junod q wasm contract-state smart [contract:address] '{"info":{}}'`
 - Response (example with native coin):
   ```